DC Traffic Lawyer

 Here is a closer look at some DC traffic violations and infractions.
 There is more information posted in our DC Traffic Violations Frequently Asked Questions section.

 - Speeding (noncriminal) – In the District of Columbia, the standard posted speed limit is 25mph.
 If you have been stopped for speeding, and the officer alleges that you were traveling at a speed greater than 25mph but less than 55mph, the officer can give you a standard speeding ticket.
-This can result in points on your license and higher insurance premiums.
+Speeding tickets can result in points on your license and higher insurance premiums.

 - Criminal Speeding Violation – If you are stopped for driving more than 30 miles over the posted limit, you can be charged with criminal speeding.
 In DC, criminal speeding is punishable by a fine of $300 and up to 90 days in jail.
 The jail time can be suspended.
-If you intend to fight a criminal speeding charge, your DC traffic violations defense lawyer can challenge the manner in which the police conducted the vehicle stop, the laboratory and field calibration of the laser or radar gun, and other aspects of the incident.
+If you intend to fight a criminal speeding charge, your traffic violations defense lawyer can challenge the manner in which the police conducted the vehicle stop, the laboratory and field calibration of the laser or radar gun, and other aspects of the incident.

 - Reckless Driving – The DC Code defines reckless driving as operating a vehicle “carelessly and heedlessly in willful or wanton disregard of the rights or safety of others, or without due caution and circumspection and at a speed or in a manner so as to endanger or be likely to endanger any person or property.”
 This may include excessive speeding, not yielding or stopping for police or other emergency vehicles with sirens and lights operating, following too closely (tailgating), or other conduct which is considered dangerous.
 For a first moving violation offense, reckless driving in Washington, DC is punishable by up to three months in jail and a fine which can vary depending on your criminal record.